Atlas-Night-Out/xdrip-Nightscout-AAPS/docs/user-guide/xdrip/xdrip - datasource.md

 Or you can go to the Burger icon in top left then /settings/Harware Data Source<br>
 <iframe id="video294" width="860" height="615" src="https://www.youtube.com/embed/8OnjK3BYeCA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br><br>
 You will see a long list of options to chose from.
-In this example I will be showing on how to add a Dexcom G6 or Dexcom One CGM.<br>
+In this example I will be showing on how to add a Dexcom G6 or Dexcom One CGM Transmitter.<br>
 <img width="auto" height="auto" border="0" align="center"  src="/my-project/img/Hardware Data Source/list Harware data source.jpg" title="list Harware data source"/></a><br>

 <table width="1166" height="390" border="1" style="border-color: #000000; background-color: #ffffff;" cellpadding="1" cellspacing="1" height="98">